nikitasharma14/Portfolio/_pages/about.md

   - /about.html
 ---

-A transdisciplinary researcher working at the intersection of **Human–Computer Interaction, Behavioural Science, Artificial Intelligence, and Digital & Sensing Technologies**.

-I apply human-centered design *(to understand people and their needs)*, behavioural science *(to support sustainable behaviour change)*, and artificial intelligence *(to develop intelligent and personalized solutions)* to design, evaluate, and implement digital health and sensing technologies that empower individuals, support healthcare professionals, and contribute to healthier societies.
+I am a transdisciplinary researcher working at the intersection of **Human–Computer Interaction, Behavioural Science, and Artificial Intelligence** to design, evaluate, and implement digital health and sensing technologies that empower individuals, support healthcare professionals, and contribute to healthier societies.

 ## Research Vision

-While technological advancement drives new possibilities in healthcare, meaningful innovation requires solutions that are human-centered, trustworthy, equitable, and responsive to diverse needs and contexts.
-This requires designing technologies with and for the people involved in healthcare — including those receiving care, delivering care, and supporting care processes — while ensuring they align with the realities and complexities of healthcare systems.
+While technological advancement drives new possibilities in healthcare, meaningful innovation requires solutions that are responsive to the diverse needs, experiences, and contexts of end-users.
+This involves designing technologies *with* and *for* the people involved in healthcare — including those receiving care, delivering care, and supporting care processes — while ensuring that solutions align with the realities and complexities of healthcare systems.

-Guided by this philosophy, I develop, evaluate, and implement human-centered healthcare technologies that empower individuals, support healthcare professionals, and strengthen healthcare systems to improve health outcomes, wellbeing, and quality of care.
+In my research, I place people at the center of innovation by designing and adapting technologies around their needs, experiences, and expectations.
+I integrate **human-centered design** to understand users and their needs, **behavioural science** to promote sustainable behaviour change, and **artificial intelligence** to develop personalized and data-driven solutions.
+This transdisciplinary approach supports the translation of research into healthcare technologies that are scientifically rigorous, meaningful to users, and feasible for implementation in real-world settings.

-Looking ahead, I aspire to advance the responsible design and use of AI in healthcare by developing data-driven technologies that promote transparency, trust, equity, and accessibility in healthcare decision-making.
-My long-term vision is to contribute to sustainable healthcare innovations that improve health outcomes and help address global health challenges.
+My long-term vision is to contribute to sustainable healthcare innovations that improve health outcomes, reduce health inequalities, and help address global health challenges.

 ## Academic Background